-Emily Brass is a journalist at CBC Manitoba and host of the podcast Type Taboo: Diary of a New Diabetic.
-She's also worked for CBC in Montreal, Toronto, St. John's, Victoria and London, U.K.
+Emily Brass is a journalist and anchor at CBC Manitoba, and host of the podcast Type Taboo: Diary of a New Diabetic.
+She's also worked for CBC in Montreal, Toronto, St. John's, Victoria and London, UK.

 Latest from Emily Brass

 As food bank use soars, Winnipeg group helps fill the gap for North End families

 Food bank use in Manitoba is at an all time high, and the need is especially pronounced in Winnipeg's North End, where a well-visited food pantry shut down earlier this year.